• Room 01.016 - Old Physics

 Research Focus

-I am a theoretical physicist.
-The overarching theme of my research is describing fundamental interactions in complicated quantum many-body systems involving structured atoms and molecules.
-My chief interest has been in the development of theory and its computational implementation to describe antimatter (positrons and positronium) interactions with atoms, molecules and condensed matter, to provide understanding required to properly interpret fundamental experiments and antimatter-based diagnostics of industrially important materials, and to develop antimatter-based technologies including positron traps, beams and positron emission tomography.
+The overarching theme of his research is describing fundamental interactions in complicated/formidable quantum many-body systems involving structured atoms and molecules.
+His chief interest has been in the development of theory and its computational implementation to describe antimatter (positrons and positronium) interactions with atoms, molecules and condensed matter, to provide understanding required to properly interpret fundamental experiments and antimatter-based diagnostics of industrially important materials, and to develop antimatter-based technologies including positron traps, beams and positron emission tomography.

 Achievements